Our goal at Bubble is to erase the distinction between software use and software creation.

 - Obscure.
 It’s your responsibility as a programmer to learn the computer’s vocabulary.
 What’s an AJAX request?
 A JSON document?
 An ORM tool?
 Imagine if, to print a document in Word, you had to learn the format Word uses to communicate with the printer, or understand how it mixes inks to get the right color?

-There is no reason that software for paying taxes, printing documents, and communicating messages should be helpful, friendly, and empowering; whereas software for creating software should be the opposite.
+Why is it that software for paying taxes, printing documents, and communicating messages aims to be helpful, friendly, and empowering – whereas the process for creating that software is the opposite?
+Creating software should strive to be as painless as using software.

 In fact, there’s been tremendous effort to change this state of affairs.
 Programming languages have grown simpler and more powerful.
 Tools like IDEs attempt to create a helpful work environment by checking for errors, generating code for you, and auto-suggesting what you could type.